 |Running time:||Approx. 94 min.|

-The Truth About Men is one of the very big surprises of this cinema year.
-It's not a big blockbuster, not a feel-good, crowd-pleasing movie, but a small, highly original film about the many pleasant and unpleasant truths that not only men face in their lives.
+The Truth About Men was one of the very big surprises of the cinema year 2012.
+It is not a big blockbuster, no feel-good cinema suitable for the masses, but a small, extremely original film about the many pleasant and unpleasant truths with which not only men are confronted in their lives.
 This is, of course, the stuff that countless romantic comedies are knitted from.
 And in principle, the plot of Nikolaj Arcel's film is also just another variation on this theme, with the story of Mads and his search for happiness and love reminiscent at many moments of the German comedy Liegen lernen.

 But what sets this film apart from comparable works is its deliberate and very clever play with conventions.
 As a screenwriter, Mads always thinks in terms of the formulas common to his work, always recognizing in his actions the classic patterns of common storytelling in cinema.
 This is explained again and again with excerpts from the three films for which he wrote the scripts, which makes for many an extremely amusing moment.
 A very special role is played by his most successful work, the animated film The Search for Zekaja.
 In it, a boy searches for a legendary island that represents the epitome of happiness for him.
 Mads, like the hero he wrote, is himself in search of his Zekaja.
 This is once the girl he was hopelessly in love with at school and who has been the epitome of unfulfilled dreams for him.
 Later it's Julie, then Marie again.
 But whenever he thinks he has found his Zekaja, this illusion is viciously shattered by reality.
 For, of course, as an author one has no influence on reality.